What is Corporate Giving?

 Grow Your Revenue with Double the Donation Matching

-If you’re a large nonprofit or university that generates more than $25,000 annually in matching gift revenue, you may still be missing out on even more room for growth.
+If you’re a large nonprofit or university that generates more than $25,000 annually in matching gift revenue, you may be missing out on revenue from matching gifts.

-Investing in corporate giving software helps to automate your entire process.
-This means you can more easily identify opportunities to receive company contributions.
+Investing in corporate giving software helps automate the entire matching gift process.
+This means you can easily identify matching gift opportunities and push more gifts to completion to secure funding.

 How Double the Donation Matching Works